 While Melbourne Mint records show a mintage of 400, it is generally accepted that the issue did not sell-out and a significant number of proofs were re-melted after failing to find a home.
 According to respected author Greg McDonald, the actual figure could be as low as 150.
 The proofs were gifted to politicians and sold to the general public (without a case), thereby introducing the possibility of mishandling.
 So for the buyer that makes quality a priority, the waiting time for a really nice Proof 1927 Canberra Florin can be several years.
 (We last sold a top Proof 1927 Canberra Florin three years ago.)

 2. Historically important

 The Proof Canberra is Australia's first commemorative coin, minted for one of the most significant events in Australia’s journey to nationhood.
 The opening of the nation’s first Parliamentary buildings in the national capital in 1927.
 The coin is distinguished by a unique obverse featuring an enlarged bust of King George V, designed by Sir Edgar Mackennal.

 3. A design that resonates with all Australians

-In an article published in the CAB Magazine, February 2007, author and respected numismatist Vince Verheyen declared the Proof 1927 Canberra Florin "arguably Australia's most attractive predecimal silver coin".
-(We can only but agree.)
+In an article published in the industry's CAB Magazine, February 2007, author and respected numismatist Vince Verheyen declared the Proof 1927 Canberra Florin "arguably Australia's most attractive predecimal silver coin".
+We can only but agree.
 The reverse of 'Old Parliament House' was designed by George Kruger-Gray.

 4. Value and appreciating value

 The fields are unblemished.
-Amazing for a coin struck nearly a century ago.
+That's amazing for a coin struck nearly a century ago.
 Our comment here is that this coin's former owners have always respected and cherished its quality for its state of preservation is remarkable.